BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Give experience: `experience`

 Gives the specified amount of experience points to the player.
-You can give whole levels by adding the `level` argument.
+You can give levels by adding the `level` argument.
+You can also define decimal numbers for level, for example `experience 1.5 level` will give 1 level and half.

 !!! example
     ```YAML
+    experience 15
     experience 4 level
+    experience 4.5 level
     ```
 ## Burn: `burn`